Galileo88/FlareReplacer/README.md

 **this mod is not compatible with scatterer.
 It is for people who cannot run scatterer due to it's performance hit.**

-There are currently only 3 sun flares available for this mod.
+There are currently 8 sun flares available for this mod.
 Screenshots are in the OP of the forum thread.

 ## To install:
 1. Drop the FlareReplacer Folder into your GameData folder